 Any student who is receiving financial assistance in the form of scholarships or other resources from a hospital or clinic must inform the Academic Fieldwork Coordinators immediately upon signing a contract.
 A copy of the contract you sign with the facility should be given to the Academic Fieldwork Coordinators.
 Due to the conflict of interest which may arise in this situation, students will not be allowed to do Fieldwork in a center where they have made a commitment to work upon graduation in exchange for financial assistance.

-All students are required to maintain currency in Basic Life Support Certification (adult/child) and to present evidence of current Certification at least two weeks prior to each Level I and Level II Fieldwork rotation, and when starting at a Fieldwork site.
-Students must provide the Occupational Therapy Program with a copy of certification.
+All students are required to maintain currency in American Heart Association Basic Life Support Certification (adult/child) for Healthcare Providers and to present evidence of current Certification at least two weeks prior to each Level I and Level II Fieldwork rotation, and when starting at a Fieldwork site.
+Students must provide the Occupational Therapy Program with a copy of current certification.

 All students receive training annually on HIPAA and receive a certificate of successful completion which is available to Fieldwork sites.
 The certificates are also maintained electronically by the University.

 The Joint Commission on Accreditation of Hospitals and Healthcare Facilities now requires that all healthcare workers have a criminal background check prior to working within the organization whether or not they are paid employees.
 This background check may or may not be provided by the University and included in their program fees.
-Students will be required to comply with additional facility requirements and may be asked to pay for this background check and provide the necessary information to do so through the fieldwork site.
-A prior felony conviction may affect completion of fieldwork requirements for graduation.
+Students will be required to comply with additional facility requirements and may be asked to pay for a background check and/or fingerprinting and provide the necessary information to do so through the fieldwork site.
+A prior misdemeanor or felony conviction may affect completion of fieldwork requirements for graduation.

 The university does provide evidence of liability coverage for each student assigned to a fieldwork rotation.
 This is submitted annually to the fieldwork sites as directed by the Occupational Therapy Program.

-If a student is or becomes pregnant prior to beginning fieldwork or while on fieldwork, she must notify the Academic Fieldwork Coordinator immediately, as well as inform her Fieldwork Educator/Supervisior.
+Please refer to the University Student Handbook for its policy on student pregnancy.
+If a student is or becomes pregnant prior to beginning fieldwork or while on fieldwork, she must notify the Academic Fieldwork Coordinator immediately, as well as inform her Fieldwork Educator.
 This is extremely important so appropriate plans can be made for fieldwork.
 Any student who is pregnant will be required to have a letter from her physician stating that she is capable of assuming the normal clinical responsibilities of an OT student, and that the physician does not have any objection to the student's specific assignment for fieldwork.
+Communication and careful planning during fieldwork experiences will contribute to the health and safety of the student and fetus.

 Students should refer to the policy listed under "Disability Services" in the MWU Student Handbook for further information.